Joseph Moses Levy: Biography

 Mother Nature has inscribed [Levy's] origins in the clearest possible way right in the middle of his face.
 The nose of the mysterious stranger of Slawkenbergius who had got the finest nose from the promontory of noses was just a nine–days' wonder in Strasbourg, whereas Levy's nose provides conversation throughout the year in the City of London ...
 Indeed the great skill of Levy's nose consists in its ability to titillate with a rotten smell, to sniff it out a hundred miles away and to attract it.
 Thus Levy's nose serves the Daily Telegraph as Elephant's trunk, antenna, lighthouse and telegraph.

 Levy was heavily involved in the production of the Daily Telegraph.
 As well as managing the newspaper he also wrote theatre and art reviews.

 Levy died at his home, Florence Cottage, on 12 October 1888, in Ramsgate, Kent.

 Personal life

 Throughout most of his life Levy lived at 51 Grosvenor Street, London.
 He married Esther Cohen in 1830.

 Levy had seven children, six of which were with Cohen.
-Their son Edward Levy-Lawson, 1st Baron Burnham, owned the Daily Telegraph outright and expanded its success greatly.
+Their daughter Helen married Sir George Faudel-Phillips; their son Edward Levy-Lawson, 1st Baron Burnham, owned the Daily Telegraph outright and expanded its success greatly.
 Edward Levy-Lawson was the grandfather of Maj.
 Hon.
 Sir John Spencer Coke.